 ***Regulation 27 was last updated on behalf of Senate on 21 November 2022 with immediate effect, to reflect nomenclature changes within the Residential Community Team.***

 Regulation Governing On-Campus Residential Accommodation Regulations

 It should be noted that membership of the University or residence in any University accommodation offers no special protection against the law of the land.
-The University has been, and is, prepared to use the normal procedures of the law in the event of offences such as violence, sexual harassment, theft or illegal drug possession, use and/or supply.
+The University continues to be prepared to use the normal procedures of the law in the event of offences such as violence, harassment, discrimination, hate crime, sexual misconduct, theft or illegal drug possession, use and/or supply.

 (1) Living as a Community